HOGENT-MLOps/mlops-slides/docs/00-study-guide.md

 -   You can only demo a lab assignment once.
 -   You must present a demo within 3 weeks after the theoretical session (see [schedule](#semester-schedule)), otherwise the lab will be marked als "absent".
     -   This short time frame is there to encourage you to present lab assignments during the semester instead of cramming everything in at the end.
+    -   Note for TIAO: there is no deadline for the demo, but it is recommended to do it as soon as possible.
+-   You are limited to performing one demo per week.
 -   You can demo a lab during contact times or by sending us a Panopto video.

 Requirements for Panopto submission of a lab: